Albany, New York: Sports

-Albany has no major league professional sports teams, and minor league teams typically have low support.
+Albany has teams in two top-level professional sports leagues in the United States and Canada (New York Atlas, and Albany Firebirds), and several minor-league sports teams with varying levels of support.

 The Albany Devils were a minor league ice hockey team that moved to the city for the 2010–11 season.
 They played in the American Hockey League and were affiliated with the New Jersey Devils of the National Hockey League.
 The Devils replaced the Albany River Rats, who played in the Capital Region from 1990 to 2010, when they relocated to Charlotte, North Carolina.
 The Albany Devils moved to Binghamton, New York in 2017.

 The Times Union Center has previously hosted arena football teams including the Albany Firebirds in the Arena Football League (AFL) from 1990 to 2000 and then a team originally known as the Albany Conquest and later the Firebirds in the af2, the AFL's developmental league, from 2002 to 2009.
 The Albany Empire played in the AFL from 2018 through the 2019 season when the league folded.
 A new Albany Empire was relaunched in the National Arena League for the 2021 season.
+In 2023, Antonio Brown bought the team; after a series of problems with payments and personnel, the NAL suspended the franchise in the middle of the 2023 season.
+A relaunched Albany Firebirds franchise began playing in 2024.

 The Tri-City ValleyCats short season minor league baseball team have played at the Joseph L. Bruno Stadium on the Hudson Valley Community College campus in North Greenbush since 2002.
 Prior to the ValleyCats' arrival, the Albany-Colonie Diamond Dogs (1995–2002) played at Heritage Park in Colonie; due to financial pressures, and facing impending competition from the ValleyCats, the franchise folded in 2002.